Meet Our Doctors

 Dr. Shalini Emmanuel

 Dr. Shalini Emmanuel grew up in the UK.
 As a child who loved animals and learning, she was first inspired to become a veterinarian by reading James Herriot books.
 She went on to graduate from the Royal (Dick) School of Veterinary Studies in Edinburgh, Scotland.
-She worked in rural England for a few years until settling here in the Midwest, along with her husband, two children, 3 family dogs (Millie – a sweet, senior lab-boxer mix, Chase – deaf, quirky, cute Australian Shepherd, Kestrel, a cautious, affectionate Papillon mix) and various foster dogs.
+She worked in rural England for a few years until settling here in the Midwest, along with her husband, two children, 3 family dogs (Cider- a very happy Standard Poodle, Chase – deaf, quirky, cute Australian Shepherd, Kestrel, a cautious, affectionate Papillon mix) and various foster dogs.

 As a veterinarian, she enjoys the never-ending variety and daily opportunities for continued learning, while appreciating the privilege of caring for much-loved furry family members.
 She has completed an 18-month course in ultrasonography in order to provide abdominal ultrasound scans for in depth diagnoses of many conditions.
 Her focus is helping to provide a whole team approach in order to promote wholeness for the pet in every stage of life.